 Giles remained with the Red Wings through 1936, while also taking on an expanded role in organized baseball.
 In 1933 he was named chairman of the Minor League executive committee, charged with adopting policies to serve the entire minor league system.
 He was vice-president of the International League for a few years, and was appointed president in 1936 even as he was running one of the stronger clubs.
 He signed a five-year contract that summer to remain with Rochester, though another opportunity soon pulled him away.

-The Cincinnati Reds were run for several years by the mercurial Larry MacPhail, who had improved the long-dormant organization while also bringing both night baseball and radio to the major leagues.
+The Cincinnati Reds were run for several years by the mercurial Larry MacPhail, who had improved the long-dormant organization while also bringing night baseball to the major leagues.
 By the middle of the 1936 season the Reds were on their way to finishing fifth, with a 74-80 record.
 MacPhail wasn’t getting along with owner Powel Crosley, and suddenly resigned near the end of the season.
 Crosley offered the job to Giles, who at first declined because of his contract with Rochester.
 Crosley approached Rickey and Cardinal owner Sam Breadon, who said they would not stand in Giles’ way.v

 “I met Powel Crosley at an All-Star Game in 1935,” Giles later recalled.
 “He was familiar, of course, with our winning record at Rochester.
 We seemed to hit it off immediately, and the following year, when he was looking for a successor to Larry MacPhail, he thought of me.”vi

-The Reds had a few fine players, including catcher Ernie Lombardi, first baseman Frank McCormick, outfielder Ival Goodman, and pitcher Paul Derringer.
+The Reds had a few fine players, including catcher Ernie Lombardi, outfielder Ival Goodman, and pitcher Paul Derringer.
 Giles’ 1937 team finished last, but his 1938 club improved to 82-68, just six games behind the first place Chicago Cubs, the Reds’ best finish since 1926.
 The 1938 club is most famous for the back-to-back no-hitters hurled by Johnny Vander Meer that June, but Giles also made a number of key moves that would pay big dividends over the next two seasons.
 In February he purchased second baseman Lonnie Frey, who starred for the next five years.
 He also made two mid-season trades, landing outfielder Wally Berger from the Giants and pitcher Bucky Walters from the Phillies.
 Berger had a fine 1938 season, while Walters was one of the team’s best players for the next decade.
 For his work in 1938, Giles received the Executive of the Year Award from The Sporting News.

 Before the 1939 season, Giles made another great move, purchasing third baseman Billy Werber from the Athletics.
 Keyed by great seasons from Walters (27-11, 2.29) and Derringer (25-7, 2.93), the Reds won 97 games and their first pennant since 1919.
 Alas, they were swept by the great Yankees in the World Series.
 Led again by great pitching in 1940 (Walters and Derringer won 22 and 20 games, respectively), the Reds won 100 games, waltzed to another pennant, and then defeated the Tigers in a seven-game World Series.